railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 * Set up a list of buttons that start various transitions in the process,

-* Map between workflow transitions and the document that's selected,
+* Map between workflow transitions and the document that is selected,

 * Put an explanatory notice in different languages.